 The Weather in the Vendée

-The Vendée is a province situated around half way down France’s west coast and takes it name from the river that runs through it.
+The Vendée is a department (county) situated around half way down France’s west coast and takes it name from the river that runs through it.
 The Vendée is part of the Pays de la Loire region that is home to the city of Nantes.
 La Roche-sur-Yon is the main town in the Vendée.
 It is a charming part of France and the 140km of sandy beaches, together with the great summer weather, have helped to make the Vendée such a popular holiday destination.

 The micro-climate of the Vendée helps to make it one of the sunniest places in France with nearly 2500 annual sunshine hours on average.
 Between June and September daily highs are regularly in the 20s.
 July and August are the hottest months with an average temperature of 20 - 25C varying between highs in the mid to upper 20s and lows high teens.
 Summer temperatures are in general very comfortable; it rarely gets too hot for comfort especially by the sea, although occasional summer heat waves can bring temperatures in the 30s.